 Games for Early Teens (12-15 yrs old)

-Teenagers are usually regarded as the most difficult age group to keep entertained.
-In a world which offers so much virtual entertainment through computer screens, television and the cinema, a youth group might seem quaint and old-fashioned.
+Teenagers are often thought of as the hardest age group to keep entertained.
+With so much virtual fun available through phones, gaming, TV and cinema, a youth group can sometimes feel old-fashioned.

 Active Games